xGauss05/TFG_Project/README.md

 It should prompt an installation in you Steam app of *Spacewar!*.
 There's no need to install it, but it is necessary to register it on your account.
 To check if it's registered correctly, go to Library and search for *Spacewar!*.

+It is recommended to add Lights Out.exe at Steam, by Add a Game... > Add a Non-Steam Game... > Browse... and select Lights Out.exe

 ## Online features
 - Create/Join a Lobby
 - Shows a list of players in the current Lobby